-Verses_0001_NEWThe chemo/immunotherapy treatment that I completed three cycles of was ineffective (the usual effectiveness rate is 90%).
+The chemo/immunotherapy treatment that I completed three cycles of was ineffective (the usual effectiveness rate is 90%).
 Since receiving the news on Monday, we have been waiting to hear on the plan for a biopsy and next course of treatment.
 Meanwhile, my family has felt very strongly that it is time to get more aggressive.
 They have generously initiated and funded a trip for me to be evaluated at MD Anderson in Houston.

 The people at MD Anderson do not fool around.
-In a matter of hours, we were in full Joshua 1-9communication getting my appointment scheduled, records sent to them and flights/hotel all arranged.
+In a matter of hours, we were in full communication getting my appointment scheduled, records sent to them and flights/hotel all arranged.
 Jonathan and I will fly out on Sunday and have my first appointment on Monday with Lymphoma specialist, Luis Fayad, MD.

 Through prayer and what we believe to be nudges by the Holy Spirit, as a family, we agree this is the next best step.
 After a long, informative appointment this morning with my general oncologist/hematologist, we can anticipate a thorough review of my records, more diagnostics (which may get intense) and a treatment that may be a clearly defined path, or one of their new innovative treatments that are more aggressive.
 We can definitely head there knowing that we are going to be working with a team full of the best of the best.